alhassanmu/-alhassanmu_Notebook/_posts/2024-07-10 - How to interpret qPCR data.md

 3. **Comparison Between Samples (ΔΔCt Calculation)**: Compare the ΔCt values between the experimental sample and the control sample.
 Subtract the ΔCt of the control sample from the ΔCt of the experimental sample: ΔΔCt = ΔCt experimental − ΔCt control

-Fold Change Calculation: Calculate the relative expression level (fold change) of the target gene in the experimental sample compared to the control sample using the formula: Fold Change = 2<sup> −ΔΔCt</sup>
+4. **Fold Change Calculation**: Calculate the relative expression level (fold change) of the target gene in the experimental sample compared to the control sample using the formula: Fold Change = 2<sup> −ΔΔCt</sup>

 ### **Note:**
 This method assumes that the PCR efficiencies of the target and reference genes are approximately equal and that the reference gene is stably expressed across all samples.